Nau mai, Haere mai

 Patients in Tairāwhiti are chronically underserved and this presents a fantastic opportunity to make a real difference in this community while enjoying an excellent work life balance.

 Gisborne Hospital is the base hospital for the Tairāwhiti region, which extends up around the East Cape of New Zealand.
 It is a comprehensive, well-equipped secondary hospital with modern facilities, which also includes a small CCU/ ICU.
-They have established systems for tertiary support and clinical backup with Waikato Hospital, Auckland Hospital and Starship Hospital.
+They have established systems for tertiary support and clinical backup with their tertiary referral centre Waikato Hospital in Hamilton and with Starship Children’s Hospital in Auckland.
 This includes clinical advice and urgent transfer, if required.

 Hauora Tairāwhiti is committed to the needs of Māori who make up 65% of admissions to the hospital and form 46.2% of the region’s total population.
 There is an active focus on Māori Health issues and respecting Māori tikanga/culture with regards to patient care.
 This makes Hauora Tairāwhiti a unique environment to establish your clinical practice.